How to Get Into Northwestern: Admissions Data and Strategies

 As at any highly-selective university, competition is toughest among those hailing from states with endless streams of qualified applicants (New York, California, Massachusetts).
 If you come from a less populated state like Alaska, North Dakota, or Montana, your location is more likely to provide a boost to your admissions chances.

-The breakdown by gender of all current undergraduates is almost perfectly split down the middle:
+The breakdown by gender of all current undergraduates is as follows:

-Northwestern University’s yield rate—the percentage of accepted students who elect to enroll, divided by the total number of students who are admitted was 55% for the Class of 2023.
-For comparison, other top-ranked private schools have the following yield rates: Duke (55%), Vanderbilt University (49%) and Rice University (41%).
+Northwestern University’s yield rate—the percentage of accepted students who elect to enroll, divided by the total number of students who are admitted was 60% for the Class of 2025.
+For comparison, other top-ranked private schools have the following yield rates: Duke (61%), WashU (46%) and Rice University (44%).

 In the admissions office’s own words: “Northwestern evaluates applications holistically.
 We seek to develop a contextual understanding of a student based on different sources of information.”
 Elaborating on this process, the Dean of Undergraduate Admission recently stated the following: